tweag/nickel/doc/manual/typing.md

 Here, `x` is clearly always a number, but it is not well-typed (the `then` and `else` branches of an `if` must have the same type).
 Nonetheless, this program is accepted!
-The rationale is that because we inserted a contract application, the typechecker knows that if `x` is not a number, the program will fail early with a detailed contract error.
-Thus, if we reach `1 + x`, `x` is necessarily a number at this point and won't cause any type mismatch.
+Because we inserted a contract application, the typechecker can be sure that if `x` is not a number, the program will fail early with a detailed contract error.
+Thus, if we reach `1 + x`, at this point `x` is necessarily a number and won't cause any type mismatch.
 In a way, the contract application acts like a type cast, but whose verification is delayed to run-time.

 Dually to a static type annotation, a contract annotation *turns the typechecker off again*.
 This is illustrated by the following variation being accepted: